yesu3/aiocatalogs/README.md

 AIOCatalogs is an addon that combines multiple catalog addons into a single addon.
 It allows you to search and discover content from various sources in a single addon, without having to install multiple addons individually.

-### How do I configure the addon server?
+### Why can't I self-host the addon via docker or from source (with node)?

-You can configure the addon server using environment variables:
+From now on, AIOCatalogs will no longer be possible to self-host via docker or from source (with node).
+This step is necessary to achieve a standardised structure of the code and to make it easier to add features or fix bugs.
+Due to the different data storage approaches, I had to implement most functions twice, which led to bugs and significantly more debugging.
+Starting now, AIOCatalogs will only use the cloudflare D1 database, which means I will have to use wrangler to add data to the database.
+The alternative would be to use the cloudflare API, but this leads to a significant increase in latency, so I decided against it.
+The addon can still be self-hosted via cloudflare workers.

-1. **Port Configuration**: Change the default port (8787) by setting the `PORT` environment variable
+### How do I configure the addon to work with cloudflare workers?

-2. **Cloudflare Configuration**: Configure the D1 database in the `wrangler.toml` file
+You can configure the addon using environment variables:

-For Docker deployments, the docker-compose.yml file is already configured to use the required environment variables.
+- **Cloudflare Configuration**: Configure the D1 database in the `wrangler.toml` file

 ### How do I add new catalog addons?